Donate via check

 – The Shop for Meaning: a unique vocational training center for young adults with disabilities, which offers hands-on internship opportunities and job skill enhancement in commerce and sales.

 – Cycling Club: An active cycling club including tandems and special bikes for different types of needs.
-The club operates twice a week and includes 30 participants and volunteers.
+The club operates once a week and includes 30 participants and volunteers.

 – B’Govah Einayim – an informal youth group for blind adolescents/teens (aged 10-18) based on a youth movement model.
 Facilitated by teams of volunteers (students or discharged soldiers), the program provides peer socializing opportunities, social action projects and recreational activities.